f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

     :OUTPut:STATe CH1,OFF

-The final settings needed are the frequencies to measure the NF at.
-This can be set with (7), to step through a range or a list of specific point frequencies.
+The final settings needed are the frequencies or gains to measure the NF at.
+This can be set with (7) and (8), to step through a range or a list of specific values.

-To start the measurement, press (8).
+To start the measurement, press (9).

 <h2>Examples</h2>